 Anti-heroes can also be rebels on a quest to dispense justice, always willing to take the law into their own hands.
 These vigilantes occupy a no-mans-land between good and bad.
 Take Batman, for example, a character who has sworn to protect his city from crime but often finds himself using criminal means to eliminate the bad guys.
 Stretch this to the limit and you have borderline psychotic ex-lawman Frank Castle, aka.
 The Punisher – an avenger who shows zero mercy to crime lords and petty gangsters alike.

 Anti-heroes can be annoying, pathetic or just damaged, but they all share one characteristic: they have failed in some significant way in their past.
-Whether they were unable to save the life of someone they loved, failed to live up to expectations that they or others held, or simply can’t fit into society, they are the architects of their undoing.
+Whether they were unable to save the life of someone they loved, failed to live up to expectations that they or others held, or simply can’t fit into society, they are the often the architects of their undoing.
 No outside circumstance led to their anti-hero status.
 It may have been a catalyst, but they chose to react how they did to whatever happened to them, and this is more often than not why they’re so alone.

 Anti-heroes never have the kind of values we cherish as a society – or what we like to think we’d cherish.
 Their thinking is almost always outside the box, their opinions controversial and their actions weird and unusual.
 This is what helps them complete their goals in such a compelling way, but it also means the sort of traits we value – love, compassion, honor – might often be missing.

-Your anti-hero can — and should — have an arc.
+Your anti-hero can – and should – have an arc.
 Perhaps he finally fits in after years of trying, or only really fits in when he surrenders to a part of his personality he’s been trying to keep buried.
 Or maybe he doesn’t change, but the world around him does according to his actions… and he finds himself even more of a fish out of water than before.
 All great characters have a strong arc, and even an anti-hero will experience their own hero’s journey.

-Anti-heroes are not, and generally shouldn’t be allowed to be role models — at least, we’ll never admit that they are.
-Secretly, we’d love to behave like them, to get away with what they do and lead the same kind of outsider life.
-We get sucked in by their charming habits: perhaps their dark sense of humor or their moral compass, and we become blind to the actions they take which harm others and make the world worse for them being in it.
+Anti-heroes are not, and generally shouldn’t be allowed to be role models – at least, we’ll never admit that they are.
+Secretly, we’d love to behave like them, to get away with what they do and lead the same kind of “outsider” life.
+We get sucked in by their charming habits – perhaps their dark sense of humor or their moral compass – and we become blind to the actions they take which harm others and make the world worse for them being in it.

 In this respect, anti-heroes are necessarily toxic to your story.
 They corrupt, and simply cannot help it.